 Apps, Effects, and Tapback

 Starting with iOS 10, Apple enhanced iMessage with effects, stickers, reactions, and support for third-party apps.
 While this app store didn't become wildly popular, it is still available in iOS 17.

 Effects send a message with an animation that your recipient will see on their screen.
 Holding down on the send button brings up the option for bubble effects (slam, loud, gentle, or invisible ink) or screen effects (echo, spotlight, balloons, confetti, love, lasers, fireworks, or celebration).

-iMessage apps reside in a row of icons below the text box in an iMessage chat.
+iMessage apps reside in a menu beside the text box in an iMessage chat.
 Apple gives you default iMessage apps for the following:

 - Photos - share your images and videos